-Bolton's "First steps" flowchart is displayed around our building and will be followed in the event that there is an allegation about a member of staff (appendices 12).
+Bolton's "First steps" flowchart is displayed around our building and will be followed in the event that there is an allegation about a member of staff, supply teacher, volunteer or contractor (appendices 12).
 We will not wait to act if a student is at risk of significant harm, we will immediately contact the Police or Integrated Front Door.
 We will also contact the Local Authority Designated Officer (LADO).